 Step‑by‑Step Guide: How to Flush Your Water Heater for Maximum Efficiency

-Sediment buildup can silently degrade your water heater’s performance.
+Knowing how to flush water heater tanks is essential because sediment buildup can silently degrade your water heater’s performance.
 To maximize the water heater’s efficiency, you need to flush the water heater twice per year.
 With Central Air Heating, Cooling & Plumbing’s help, you can tackle this maintenance yourself or let our professional technicians take care of it for you.

 Why Flushing Your Water Heater Matters